buahaha/aa-standingssync/README.md

 ### 2 Update Eve Online app

-Update your Eve Online app to include the folowing scopes:
+Update the Eve Online app used for authentication in your AA installation to include the folowing scopes:

 ```plain
 esi-characters.read_contacts.v1